Gnome Painting Step By Step

 To get started, prep your materials and work space.
 I like to have all of my paints lined up and ready, my canvas prepped and my brushes handy.
 It is a good idea to have a small cup of water and some paper towels in your work space too.
 Just in case… These are the colors I used in this painting.
 I love love love the way the Dazzling Metallics added depth and texture to my art.

-- American Multi-Surface Cotton Ball (Hat Dots and Mixing All Over)
+- Off White Americana Multi-Surface Cotton Ball (Hat Dots and Mixing All Over)

-- American Multi-Surface Cocoa Bean (Mittens and Beard)
+- Brown Americana Multi-Surface Cocoa Bean (Mittens and Beard)

 - Dazzling Metalics Festive Red (Boots and Sleeves)